Refreshing, modern, sleek, energizing, sexy, and luxurious.

 And I am so glad I did!
 It exceeded my expectations.

-Let’s get in detail about what struck me about this hotel.
+Let’s get into detail about what struck me about this hotel.
 Shall we?

 1. Impressive design

 When I say design, you know I’m not saying that lightly.
 I’ve been pretty obsessed with ‘Design Hotels’ in the past years, and most of the hotels I stay at are Design Hotels approved.
-The Cape Hotel is not an exception.
+The Cape Hotel is no exception.